-Version 2017 Control (general), As a noun, is applied to the act o controlling or directing, such as when controlling the movements of body or directing a ship in the steering, turning, and diving manoeuvres.
-Control devices (manoeuvring) Control devices comprise all the various devices that are used to control a body or ship, such as control surfaces, thruster, jets, ect.
-Control surfaces (general, manoeuvring) Control surfaces are the rudders, hydroplanes and other hinged or movable devices used for controlling the motion of a body or ship.
-Control surface area (manoeuvring) ( $A{FB, A{FS, A_R}$ , ect) [L] The plan form area of any active or movable control surface, such as that of bow fins $A{FB}$ , stern fins $A{FB}$ or rudder $A{R}$ , measured on the reference plane (generally the plane of symmetry).
-See also: Rudder area.
-Control surface angle (manoeuvring) ( $\delta{FB}$ , $\delta{R}$ ect) [-] The angular displacement of any control surface about its hinge or stock, such as that of a bow fin $\delta{FB}$ , or rudder $\delta_R$ .
+Control (general), As a noun, is applied to the act o controlling or directing, such as when controlling the movements of body or directing a ship in the steering, turning, and diving manoeuvres.
+Control devices (manoeuvring) Control devices comprise all the various devices that are used to control a body or ship, such as control surfaces, thruster, jets, etc. Control surfaces (general, manoeuvring) Control surfaces are the rudders, hydroplanes and other hinged or movable devices used for controlling the motion of a body or ship.
+Control surface area (manoeuvring) (A{FB}, A{FS}, A_R, etc) [L2] The plan form area of any active or movable control surface, such as that of bow fins A{FB} , stern fins A{FB} or rudder A_R , measured on the reference plane (generally the plane of symmetry).
+See also: Rud-der area.
+Control surface angle (manoeuvring) (δ{FB} , δ{R} etc) [-] The angular displacement of any control surface about its hinge or stock, such as that of a bow fin δ{FB} , or rudder δ{R} .
 Positive when turning in the positive sense of rotation of the ship, regardless of the effect this angle may have on the ship.
 See also: Rudder angle.
 Controllability (general) That quality of a body or ship which determines the effectiveness of movement of the controls in the producing any desire change, at a specified rate in the attitude or position of the moving body or ship Controls (general) The means or system provided to enable the crew of a ship to control its speed, power, attitude, direction of motion, and the like.
+Convergence criterion (computational fluid dynamics) A predefined condition used to determine when the numerical simulation has reached a sufficiently accurate solution.
+Convergence criteria are essential for iterative solvers, which are commonly employed in CFD simulations to solve the discretized governing equations.

-Correlation allowance, model-ship (performance) (RA) [LMT-2] This is the addition which has to be made to the resistance of the "smooth" ship, as predicted from the model results, to bring it into agreement with the actual ship performance determined from full scale trial or service result.
+Correction factor (computational fluid dynamics) A multiplicative factor applied to the results of a simulation to account for discrepancies between the simulated data and experimental or reference data.
+Correlation allowance, model-ship (performance) (R_A) [LMT-2] This is the addition which has to be made to the resistance of the "smooth" ship, as predicted from the model results, to bring it into agreement with the actual ship performance determined from full scale trial or service result.
 The correlation allowance depends upon the method used to extrapolate the model results to the "smooth" ship, the ship length and type, the basic shell roughness of the newly-painted ship, fouling, weather conditions at the time the ship measurements were taken and scale effects on the factor making up the model and ship propulsive coefficients.
 Correlation allowance coefficient (performance) See: Resistance coefficient, incremental, for model-ship correlation.
-Correlation factor, ship-model, for propeller rate of evolution (performance) (K2) [-] The scale effect between the rate of propeller rotation of model $n{\rm M}$ and ship $n{\rm S}$ is defined by the factor $K_2$ , such that $$K_2 = \frac{n{\rm S}}{n{\rm M}} \sqrt{\lambda}$$ where $\lambda$ is the scale factor.
+Correlation factor, ship-model, for propeller rate of evolution (performance) (K2) [-] The scale effect between the rate of propeller rotation of model n_M and ship n_S is defined by the factor K_2 , such that $$K_2 = \frac{n{\rm S}}{n{\rm M}} \sqrt{\lambda}$$ where λ is the scale factor.